Azure Tech Groups program guide

 As part of the Azure Tech Groups program, groups receive support, inspiration, a deeper connection to the Azure community, and the following benefits:

 Group leaders and co-leaders will receive regular communications from Microsoft with news, program updates and highlights, information about upcoming events, learning opportunities, and helpful resources.
-Each quarter, group leaders and co-leaders are invited to participate in an online call with the Microsoft team.
+Group leaders and co-leaders are regularly invited to participate in online calls with the Microsoft team.
 Invitations and agendas are sent prior to each call.
-If you miss a call, replays and presentations are available in Group Leader Resources on GitHub.

 Azure Tech Groups - Leaders Hub